Jonah Heim Preview, Player Props: Rangers vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff is 15th in MLB with a collective 8.8 strikeouts per nine innings.
+- The Mets pitching staff is 14th in the league with a collective 8.8 strikeouts per nine innings.

-- The Mets have the 19th-ranked team ERA among all MLB pitching staffs (4.49).
+- The Mets have a 4.48 team ERA that ranks 19th across all league pitching staffs.

-- Mets pitchers combine to give up 162 total home runs at a clip of 1.2 per game (to rank 18th in baseball).
+- Mets pitchers combine to rank 17th in baseball in home runs given up (163 total, 1.2 per game).

-- Quintana (1-5) gets the starting nod for the Mets in his eighth start of the season.
-He has a 3.73 ERA in 41 2/3 innings pitched, with 30 strikeouts.

-- The left-hander last pitched on Wednesday against the Atlanta Braves, when he threw 5 1/3 innings, allowing five earned runs while giving up nine hits.
+- Reyes will make his first start of the season for the Mets.

 © 2023 Data Skrive.
 All rights reserved.